spectrocloud/librarium/docs/docs-content/integrations/kubernetes-generic.md

 The Kubeadm config is updated with hardening improvements that do the following:

-- Meet CIS standards for operating systems (OS).
+- Meet CIS standards for Operating Systems (OS).

 - Enable a Kubernetes audit policy in the pack.
 The audit policy is hidden, and you cannot customize the default audit policy.
-If you want to apply your custom audit policy, refer to the [Enable Audit Logging](../audit-logs/kube-api-audit-logging.md) guide to learn how to create your custom audit policy by adjusting API server flags.
+If you want to apply your custom audit policy, refer to the [Enable Audit Logging](../audit-logs/kube-api-audit-logging.md) guide to learn how to create your custom audit policy by adjusting the API server flags.

 - Replace a deprecated PodSecurityPolicy (PSP) with one that offers three built-in policy profiles for broad security
   coverage: